 (Queue Posts – WordPress Plugin)

-When you create a new post or page, you have the option of queuing your post …
+Whenever you create a new post or page, the plugin gives you the option of queuing your post for publishing later …

-This is great if you are scheduling multiple posts for publishing at a later date and would like these to be published in a certain order, or between certain times and intervals …
+This is great if you are scheduling a number of posts for publishing at a later date and would like these to be published in a specific order, or at specific times and intervals …

-There are a number of WP plugins designed for “autoposting” or “autoblogging” (add content automatically to WordPress sites).
+There are a number of plugins that let you “autopost” content (adding content automatically to WordPress sites).

-Although you may not want all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to bulk import posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals in the future.
+Although you may not want to use all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to import bulk posts or article files into your WordPress site set these to publish automatically at regular or random intervals in the future.

-To learn more, go here: WP Robot – WordPress Autoposting Software
+To learn more, visit the plugin’s website here: WPRobot – WordPress Plugin

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).